 - North Central Association Commission on Accreditation and School Improvement (NCA)

 - Western Association of Schools and Colleges (WASC)

 - Southern Association of Colleges and Schools

 These agencies typically honor credits granted by one another.
 While Oak Meadow cannot guarantee that an individual school or school district will accept our credits, our transcripts carry the seal of our accrediting organizations and have been widely accepted by schools and universities around the world.
-Oak Meadow also is an Approved Independent School in the state of Vermont.
-Accreditation is especially important when considering high school graduation and college admissions.
+Choosing an accredited homeschool is especially important when considering high school graduation and college admissions.

 Many Oak Meadow students are pursuing their passions (athletic, musical, artistic, and more) and making clear progress toward earning their high school diploma and moving on to college.
 Thanks to our distance learning format, student-athletes can travel to meet training and competition demands, and still fulfill their academic commitments.
 Our graduation requirements meet National Collegiate Athletic Association (NCAA) standards, and all but one of our courses are NCAA approved.
 Please note: you are responsible for complying with NCAA eligibility registration, rules and regulations.